Guidelines and Policies

 Withdrawing an Offer/Acceptance

 If a firm must withdraw an offer for any reason, the recruiting contact should notify the CMC as soon as possible.
 The CMC considers withdrawing an offer to be a serious matter that significantly harms a firm’s credibility in the minds of students and alumni.
 Therefore, we hope to work proactively with employers to prevent a rescinded offer from occurring.
 Similarly, if a student withdraws acceptance of an offer, notify the CMC so that a thorough assessment of the situation can be made immediately.
-The Owen Graduate School of Management considers withdrawing an offer or acceptance without cause to be unethical behavior.
+The Owen Graduate School of Management considers withdrawing an offer or acceptance by a student without cause to be unethical behavior.

 Delaying Start Dates